Book Review – Your First 1000 Copies: The Step-by-Step Guide to Marketing Your Book by Tim Grahl

 If you get value from books like this, you will get value from my book.

-Your Fabulous First Book has a similar audience: authors.
+Your Fabulous First Book and My Fabulous First Book have a similar audience: authors.
 However, I show new authors how to write a book to achieve their goals, and I have little about platform building and book marketing.
-My book is a great complement to this book as it sets new authors up to write a successful book; then they can read Tim’s book to learn how to get people to buy their book.
+My books are great complements to this book as they set new authors up to write a successful book; then they can read Tim’s book to learn how to get people to buy their book.